d-wdj/KB8024/Final/bin/readme.md

 * $ bash obtain_model.sh

+## Notice
-For reason(s) still unknown, 1/3 proteins of the dataset could not be predicted using HSC_Predictor.py.
+* For reason(s) still unknown, 1/3 proteins of the dataset could not be predicted using HSC_Predictor.py.
 So far, the only pattern recognised is that their length was around 180-230 residues.
+* If you would like to use PSI-BLAST dependent predictor, make sure that within the file the database path and name are set correctly.